rktjmp/hotpot.nvim/README.md

 You can find your cache directory by running `:echo stdpath("cache)"`.

-The performance cost is very low after compilation, infact is's nearly identical to just using Lua (technically there's an extra search happening, but the cost is tiny).
+The performance cost is very low after compilation, infact is's nearly identical to just using Lua (technically there's 2 additional checks on whether a file exists, but the syscall cost is tiny).

 ## See Also